Skvidvardin/FCS_graphs_and_networks/README.md

 **How much of database we scraped?**

 In total we scraped for our analysis more than ~360,000 articles (0,4% of whole database).
-After processing and data cleaning we have ~250,000 unique articles in .json format (~0,3% of whole database).
+After processing and data cleaning we have ~250,000 and ~226,000 unique articles and researchers  in .json format.
+(~0,3% of whole database).

 **How collisions were solved?**